Foundation / Corporation

 Mass Humanities makes a limited number of grants each year to support films that explore humanities themes.
 Project Grants support the involvement of humanities scholars in film projects, the viability of humanities‐based documentaries, and the distribution and use of such films.
 As a result, Mass Humanities supports discrete parts of larger film projects, most of which are not considered film “production.”

-Film Projects include but are not limited to:
+Film Projects, eligible for up to $15,000, include but are not limited to:

 -Pre‐production development that results in initial footage‐ and research‐based products (a trailer, a web page, or other format) to help with fundraising.

 -Development of crowdsourcing and/or audience engagement practices for the project.

 -Distribution projects that result in the production of promotional and instructional materials.

 Film Projects must involve at least one humanities scholar and must result in substantial original material, such as a script development, a trailer or short, or an interactive website.

 Original pre‐production and crowdsourcing materials may include but are not limited to: interactive web and social media outreach strategies, using web‐based social tools such as Facebook, YouTube, online film festivals, and other platforms; the production of short films or film excerpts to be made available on a project website or used in discussions; or the development of an interactive or crowdsourcing page of a project website where an outreach plan is already present.
 Original distribution materials may include but are not limited to: trailers, shorts, interactive websites, subtitles, television broadcasts, public screenings with discussions, festivals, and other products designed for outreach.